/pol/

-/pol/, short for "Politically Incorrect", is an anonymous political discussion imageboard on 4chan.
-As of 2022, it is the most active board on the site.
-It has had a substantial impact on Internet culture while acting as a platform for far-right extremism; the board is notable for its widespread racist, white supremacist, antisemitic, anti-Muslim, misogynist, and anti-LGBT content. /pol/ has been linked to various acts of real-world extremist violence.
-It has been described as one of the "[centers] of 4chan mobilization", a title previously considered to have belonged solely to /b/.
+/pol/, short for Politically Incorrect, is an anonymous political discussion imageboard on 4chan.
+As of 2022, it was the most active board on the site.
+It has had a substantial impact on Internet culture.
+It has acted as a platform for far-right extremism; the board is well known for its widespread racist, white supremacist, antisemitic, Islamophobic, misogynist, and anti-LGBTQ content. /pol/ has been linked to various acts of real-world extremist violence.
+It has been described as one of the "[centers] of 4chan mobilization", a title also ascribed to :/b/.

 Overview

-Common /pol/ content involves discussion of history, far-right ideologies, hatred of black people, and current news.
+Common /pol/ content involves discussion of history, far-right ideologies, hatred of transgender people and homosexuals, hatred of black people, hatred and sexual exploitation of women and girls and current events.
 A 2020 report categorized about 36% of news sources frequently posted to the board by American users as "junk news", a category that includes sources considered to be propaganda, sensationalist, or conspiracy theory content.
 Outside of traditional news sources, users also commonly rely on alternative media such as YouTube commentary as a source of news.

 Flags are displayed on each post.
-A national flag corresponding to the user's geographic location (based on their IP address, which could be manipulated using a proxy server) may be displayed.
+A national flag corresponding to the user's geographic location based on their IP address may be displayed.
 Alternatively, users may select a "meme flag" (also referred to as a "troll flag"), corresponding to various political identifiers.
 However, these are not common per amount of posts—the "Nazi" meme flag was the most commonly used meme flag in a 2020 analysis, while posts with an American geographic location were about 57 times more common (and appeared the most of any flag).

 Each post also has a unique ID attached, which is likewise associated with the user's IP address.
 However, these unique IDs will only tend to remain attached to a user per a single thread, as they are not persistent between multiple threads.
 Threads have a limited lifespan, effectively prioritizing newer content.

 Much of the content on /pol/ relies heavily on Internet memes to further spread ideas.
 Many have questioned the sincerity of users on /pol/ as possible trolls.
 According to Mic, "On a place like /pol/, there's no clear delineation between sincerity, irony and cynicism."
 First Monday commented that "The creation of character-based archetypes is common on /pol/ and makes this online space semi-performative and semi-authentic."

 While 4chan's /pol/ board is the most popular board under the "/pol/" name, versions on other websites have existed.
 These include Kohlchan, 8chan (later 8kun), 16chan, Shitchan, and Endchan, with some less popular "/pol/" themed boards accessible through the Tor network on sites such as 9chan and Neinchan.
 However, 4chan's /pol/ board has become increasingly "synonymous with 4chan as a whole", according to New Media & Society.